 So, why was the radio invented?

 Although the Guglielmo Marconi biography starts with a lack of recognition and interest, Marconi eventually received the attention he deserved.
-For many, he’s still regarded to be the man who invented to the radio.
+For many, he’s still regarded as the man who invented the radio.

-Marconi also received many honours and honorary degrees over the years, including:
+Marconi also received many honors and honorary degrees over the years, including:

-1920: The IEEE Medal of Honour (previously the IRE medal of honour).
+- 1920: The IEEE Medal of Honour (previously the IRE Medal of Honor).